Sachin24063/SLR-Parser-Using-Django/README.md

 2. Input your grammar rules and terminals.
 3. Click "Generate" to create the SLR parsing table.
 4. Use the visualization tools to see the parsing process.

-### Debugging

-1. Navigate to the "Debug" section.
-2. Input the string you want to parse.
-3. Step through the parsing process to understand how the parser works.

 ## Contributing